CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Introduction

-\paragraph{A scalable pipeline for discovering refactoring instances.} We mine popular GitHub repositories for 100 large multi-file refactorings performed by human developers.
+\paragraph{Scalable Pipeline for Refactoring Instances.} We mine popular GitHub repositories for large multi-file refactorings performed by human developers.
+We then filter and transform these to 100 high-quality refactoring tasks.
 For each task, we generate an executable environment and static analysis rules that match the changed code patterns.
-The latter support semantic dataflow reasoning within files, which provides more flexibility than syntactic matching, and is automatically verifiable.
-After the model applies a refactoring, we measure performance, ensuring that (i) the repository test suite passes and (ii) the static analysis rules confirm code pattern transformation.
+The latter support semantic dataflow reasoning within files.
+This provides more flexibility than syntactic matching while also supporting automatic verification.
+After the coding agent applies a refactoring, we measure performance, ensuring that (i) the repository test suite passes and (ii) the static analysis rules confirm code pattern transformation.

-\paragraph{Two complementary tracks for evaluating agent performance.} Our benchmark features two tracks: In the \emph{Instructed track} the agent is tasked to correctly implement a detailed refactoring.
-Frontier models achieve alignment scores of up to $69.6\%$, indicating both correct implementations and consequent transformation.
-The \emph{Open track} evaluates whether agents can propose refactorings that align with human developer choices.
+\paragraph{Two Complementary Tracks for Evaluating Agent Performance.} Our benchmark features two tracks: In the \emph{Instructed Track} the agent is tasked to correctly implement a detailed refactoring.
+Frontier models achieve alignment scores of up to $69.6\%$, indicating both correct implementations and consistent transformation.
+The \emph{Open Track} evaluates whether agents can propose refactorings that align with human developer choices.
 In this track, the agent is only tasked to improve a general focus area.
-We discover that agents struggle significantly here, achieving only single-digit scores, even with oracle support.
+We discover that agents struggle significantly here: direct Open Track alignment remains below $8\%$, and even oracle-supported selection reaches only up to $20.6\%$.
+Our case studies show that current agents often take shortcuts and tend towards applying minimal, insufficient changes unless explicitly instructed to plan out a refactoring.

-We observe that frontier models consistently outperform lower capability models on our benchmark, with for example \gptfivecodex{} achieving $7.7\%$ alignment in the open track direct setting compared to $2.3\%$ for \qwenthreecoder{}.
+We observe that, still, agent rankings on our benchmark correlate with rankings on other coding benchmarks~\citep{swebench,mundler2024code}, with for example \gptfivetwo{} ranking above \qwenthreecoder{}, with the former achieving $7.9\%$ alignment in the Open Track direct setting while the latter scores only $2.0\%$.
 This suggests that human refactoring preferences are already partially captured by general model training.
-Still, our case studies, we observe that current agents often take shortcuts and tend towards apply minimal, insufficient changes, unless explicitly instructed to plan out a refactoring.